Hohokam: Sedentary period/Sacaton phase (950–1050/1150)

 Further population increase brought significant changes.
 Irrigation canals and structures became larger and required more maintenance.
 More land came under cultivation, and Southwestern pigweed was grown.
 House design evolved into post-reinforced pit-houses, covered with caliche adobe.
 Rancheria-like villages grew up around common courtyards, with evidence of increased communal activity.
 Large common ovens were used to cook bread and meat.

 Crafts were greatly refined.
-By about AD 1000, the Hohokam were the first to master acid etching, daubing shells with pitch and bathing them in acid most likely made out of fermented cactus juice.
+By about 1000 CE, the Hohokam were the first to master acid etching, daubing shells with pitch and bathing them in acid most likely made out of fermented cactus juice.
 Artisans produced jewelry from shell, stone, and bone, and began to carve stone figures.
 Cotton textile work flourished.
 Red-on-buff pottery was widely produced.

 This growth brought a need for increased organization, and perhaps authority.
 The regional culture spread widely, extending from near the Mexican border to the Verde River in the north.
 There appears to have been an elite class, as well as an increase in social status for craftsman.
 Platform mounds similar to those in central Mexico appear, and may be associated with an upper class and have some religious function.
 Trade items from the Mexican heartland included copper bells, mosaics, stone mirrors, and ornate birds such as macaws.

-Classic period (AD 1050/1150–1450)
+Classic period (1050/1150–1450 CE)

 This period is generally considered as a time of growth and social change.
 The community of Snaketown, once central to the culture, was suddenly abandoned.
 Parts of this large village seem to have burned, and it was never reoccupied.
 This period also saw the construction of large and prestigious structures in the Salt-Gila Basin.
 These included large, rectangular, adobe-walled compounds with platform mounds and great houses, such as the example found at the Casa Grande Ruins National Monument.
 Additionally, evidence of Hohokam influence in a broader context decreased significantly.

-Santan phase (AD 1050–1150)
+Santan phase (1050–1150 CE)

 This phase was initially proposed as part of the Gladwinian scheme, but recently has fallen out of favor with many Hohokam archaeologists.
 The primary reason for this view is that the Hohokam buff ware type once classified as Santan red-on-buff is now listed as either a late form of Sacaton or Casa Grande red-on-buffs.
 The wide range of vessel forms used for decorated pottery was discarded for globular jars with necks.
 Production and use of Hohokam buff wares decrease significantly.
 So did the procurement and trade of raw shell from northern Mexico and its manufacture into jewelry.
 There was a transition from pithouses to pitrooms and an introduction of spherical spindle whorls similar to examples used in northern Mexico.
 Conceptually, this episode had the relatively sudden and widespread abandonment or relocation of many Hohokam villages and a short-lived population decline.
 Vast internal changes, the rejection of the Hohokam ballcourt system, and the peripheries' displaying overt indications of belligerence towards the core area, followed by their cultural realignment, suggests that this was a very important episode.